matthannigan/crop/syllabus.md

 This session’s assigned readings are:

-*   William R. Shadish, Thomas D. Cook, Donald T. Campbell, “Experiments and Generalized Causal Inference” in<span> </span>_Experimental and Quasi-Experimental Designs for Generalized Causal Inference_<span> </span>(Boston, MA: Houghton Mifflin Company, 2002), pp. 1-32\.
+*   William R. Shadish, Thomas D. Cook, Donald T. Campbell, “Experiments and Generalized Causal Inference” in _Experimental and Quasi-Experimental Designs for Generalized Causal Inference_ (Boston, MA: Houghton Mifflin Company, 2002), pp. 1-32\.
 [32 pages]
-*   William R. Shadish, Thomas D. Cook, Donald T. Campbell, “Randomized Experiments: Rationale, Designs, and Conditions Conducive to Doing Them” in<span> </span>_Experimental and Quasi-Experimental Designs for Generalized Causal Inference_<span> </span>(Boston, MA: Houghton Mifflin Company, 2002), pp. 246-278\.
+*   William R. Shadish, Thomas D. Cook, Donald T. Campbell, “Randomized Experiments: Rationale, Designs, and Conditions Conducive to Doing Them” in _Experimental and Quasi-Experimental Designs for Generalized Causal Inference_ (Boston, MA: Houghton Mifflin Company, 2002), pp. 246-278\.
 [33 pages]

 Students will digitally submit Assignment 2 Measures of Success prior to the start of class.
 During the second half of the class session, students will work together in small groups on Exercise 3 (Experimental Design).